lloydhamilton/tensorflow_oreily/aws_deployment/elastic_beanstalk_deployment.md

 * Create a requirement.txt file with correct dependencies
 	* use `pipenv lock -r` to view dependency versions

-* To build a local docker container use the command
+* To build a local docker container use the command below when you are in the working directory.
 	* `docker build -t <NAME> .`

 # Elastic Beanstalk